robinsonlabuzh/robinsonlabuzh.github.io/README.md

 Also [bioRxiv](https://www.biorxiv.org/) preprints can be included, by explicitly providing the corresponding DOIs.

-The following parts of `publications.Rmd` may need to be modified:
+The following parts of `publications.Rmd` may need to be modified (all done within the first code chunk):

 - The list of incorrectly pulled down PubMed publication records (`pmid_remove`).
 Once a PubMed ID has been added to this list, it will be excluded from all future renderings of the publication list.
-- The list of additional PubMed IDs to add manually (`pmid_add`).
+- The list of PubMed IDs to add manually (`pmid_add`).
 - The list of bioRxiv preprints to include (`biorxiv_dois`).
 - Links to GitHub repositories or software packages accompanying a paper or preprint.
-These are added into the `github` and `software` columns of the final data frames, in the code chunks named `add_links` and `add_links_preprints`.

 ### Adding members